-Besides the pass courses the School offers sequences leading to the Special Honours degree in HPS and participates in the courses leading to Combined and General Honours degrees.
+Besides the pass courses, the School offers sequences leading to the Special Honours degree in HPS and participates in the course leading to Combined and General Honours degrees.
 Because of its multidisciplinary character, HPS can be combined with most disciplines in the Faculty of Arts in programs for the award of the Combined and General Honours degrees.

-62.110 Science, Technology and S1 L2T1 Social Change
+62.110 Science, Technology and Social Change

 Relations between science, technology and society which have evolved in the twentieth century.
-1. A discussion of topics which illustrate the effects of scientific and technological development on society-especially those, such as pollution and unemployment, which are apparently unintended; and 2. an examination of selected theories which have been proposed to explain and evaluate the nature of technological change.
+1. Topics which illustrate the effects of scientific and technological development on society-especially those, such as pollution and unemployment, which are apparently unintended; and 2.
+Selected theories which have been proposed to explain and evaluate the nature of technological change.
 Topics include: the use of pesticides; the implications of microprocessor technology; the development of nuclear energy and the debate about recombinant DNA research.
 Theories of Galbraith, Commoner, Dickson and others-particularly in relation to the question as to whether unintended consequences of scientific and technological development can be eliminated by 'technological fixes' or whether they are inevitable in modern industrial society.